Why cinemas are still thriving in some countries – and it's not such an easy formula to copy

 "This aspect has enabled some of these markets to recover faster and even thrive after the pandemic," Mr Kam said.

-Another boost to the local film and cinema industries in these countries is the fact that their local movies are not typically available online.
+Another boost to the domestic film and cinema industries in these countries is that their movies are not typically available online.

 Ms Khoo from SUSS noted: "Streamers are not much into Vietnamese-language originals yet, so if locals want content, they go to the cinemas."

-In Indonesia, the strong demand for local films helped buoy box office numbers last year despite the drop in Hollywood movie releases due to the 2023 writers’ strikes.
+In Indonesia, the strong demand for domestic films helped buoy box-office numbers last year despite the drop in Hollywood movie releases due to the 2023 writers' strikes.

 The cost and language factors are two advantages that Singapore lacks compared to its neighbours, experts said.

-Besides the movie theatres' higher operating costs, it also costs more to produce a film locally, said Mr Benjamin Ong, who has been a freelance director of photography for about 10 years.
+Besides the movie theatres' higher operating costs, it also costs more to produce a film domestically, Mr Benjamin Ong said.
+He has been a freelance director of photography for about 10 years.

-"In Singapore, I would say that a local production can have up to maybe 20 people – that's how much you can afford, healthily.
-And these 20 people will fill (multiple) roles," he said.
+"In Singapore, I would say that a local production can have up to maybe 20 people – that's how much you can afford healthily.
+And these 20 people will fill (multiple) roles," he added.

 "But in other countries, it could easily go up to 40 or 60 for the same amount (of budget)."

-Further, Singapore's small population limits the viability of large-scale productions, says Ms Laura Chua from Nanyang Polytechnic, who added that this is compounded by the multi-racial nature of the community.
+Further, Singapore's small population limits the viability of large-scale productions.
+Ms Laura Chua from Nanyang Polytechnic said that this is compounded by the multi-racial nature of the community.

-"This diversity, while culturally rich, makes it challenging to create broadly resonating local content compared to more demographically homogeneous markets," said Ms Chua, who is the course manager for NYP's diploma in media & communication management.
+Ms Chua, who is the course manager for Nanyang Polytechnic's diploma in media and communication management, added: "This diversity, while culturally rich, makes it challenging to create broadly resonating local content compared to more demographically homogeneous markets."

-Meanwhile, farther away, the United Arab Emirates also saw a growth in its cinema attendance last year, though experts attributed this to the nascency and recent liberation of the industry there.
+Elsewhere, the United Arab Emirates (UAE) saw a growth in its cinema attendance last year, though experts attributed this to the nascency and recent liberation of the industry there.

-"In the case of the UAE, the theatrical exhibition infrastructure is at relatively early stages (by international standards) of development," said Mr Tan of SFS.
+"In the case of the UAE, the theatrical exhibition infrastructure is at relatively early stages (by international standards) of development," Mr Tan of SFS said.

 He added that Singapore also "saw an explosion of multiplex development with the arrival of Golden Village in the early 1990s about a decade after the Western world".